evoingram/webapp-JavaBE/docs/README.md

 ### See also [a Node version](https://github.com/evoingram/webapp-backend/) of this API.

+- All endpoints have been documented via Postman and Swagger.
 - Postman Docs were last published on 09/05/2020.
 - Postman docs contain examples of all get, post, and put endpoint body submissions AND responses.